dcac/dcac.github.io/_posts/features/2020-06-27-a-z-worst-superhero.md

 	</div>
 	<p style="margin-top:0;float:left;width:60%;padding-left: 20px;">
 		<strong>CHEATED OUT: <em>Catwoman</em></strong><br />
 		It’s maybe the first movie people think of when they think bad superhero movies, but know what we think of?
-Haller Barry in the cat suit.
+Halle Barry in the cat suit.
 And that alone is more redeeming than anything you will find in the 1990 version of <em>Captain America</em>. <em>Elektra</em> also gets a lot of deserved derision, but it was only competing against the abominable <em>Elf-Man</em> for the “best” list, so them's the breaks.
 	</p>
 </div>